 Closing costs, though not as high as on a new loan origination to purchase a home, can still be substantial.
 Though it may seem unnecessary, the lender is required to ensure the home’s value is sufficient for the loan amount to be granted.
 Therefore, either a new appraisal (or, in some cases, an update to the existing appraisal) is required.
 In addition, you can expect to pay a loan origination fee and an updated title search fee.
 A new credit report and normal court recording costs will also be required.
 You may have to pay for an updated termite inspection and a home inspection.
 After all those costs are taken into consideration, then and only then can your Boston North Shore mortgage refinancing lender give you an estimate on the cost savings to refinance and an opinion as to whether it makes financial sense.
 From there, only you can make the decision.

-Also of Interest - Rising Mortgage Rates Could Hurt Boston North Shore Housing
+Also of Interest - Boston North Shore Mortgage Rates - Find the Best

 You can find more articles pertaining to Boston North Shore mortgage refinancing and the overall mortgage market in the Boston North Shore Mortgage Info section of our site below Boston North Shore Real Estate Categories in the column to your right.